jenkinsci/incrementals-tools/README.md

 If you want to use Incrementals _instead_ of MRP, you can configure your project as follows.
-Note that pending [JEP-221](https://jenkins.io/jep/221) there is no automatic publishing of such artifacts.
+Note that pending [JEP-221](https://jenkins.io/jep/221) or similar, there is no automatic publishing of such artifacts.

 For a regular component whose version number is not intrinsically meaningful: